scottpdawson/scottpdawson/posts/musing/allowance.md

 date: "2022-10-06"
 permalink: "four-box-allowance/"
 hero: "/images/2022/allowance/wooden_allowance_boxes.jpg"
-description: "We started the kids on a weekly allowance at age 4.
+description: "We started the kids on a weekly allowance at age 3.
 We are so happy we did, and even happier with how we did it."
 ---

-We started the kids on a weekly allowance at age 4.
+We started the kids on a weekly allowance at age 3.
 We are so happy we did, and even happier with how we did it.
-I was reminded of this system when I realized I no longer needed to make sure the kids were doing their "quarterly finances" since they're both in college now and (mostly) do this on their own.
+I was reminded of this system [todoist](https://todoist.com/) prompted me this month.
+I realized I no longer needed to make sure the kids were doing their "quarterly finances" since they're both in college now and (mostly) do this on their own.
 More on that below, but first let's delve into what we did for the kids from a very young age.

 {% picture "/images/2022/allowance/end_quarter.png", "Time to stop?
 Maybe." %}